 To verify that Rally will connect via the proxy server you can check the log file.
 If the proxy server is configured successfully, Rally will log the following line on startup:

+'''

-Rally connects via proxy URL [http://proxy.acme.org:3128/] to the Internet (picked up from the envir
+Rally connects via proxy URL [http://proxy.acme.org:3128/] to the Internet (picked up\rightarrowfrom the environment variable [http_proxy]).

+'''